codacy/codacy-rubocop/docs/description/Metrics_BlockLength.md

 NOTE: The `ExcludedMethods` configuration is deprecated and only kept for backwards compatibility.
 Please use `AllowedMethods` and `AllowedPatterns` instead.
-By default, there are no methods to allowed.
+By default, there are no allowed methods.

 # Examples